My Best Friend Anne Frank

-My Best Friend Anne Frank (Mijn beste vriendin Anne Frank) is a 2021 Dutch drama film directed by Ben Sombogaart.
+My Best Friend Anne Frank (Mijn beste vriendin Anne Frank) is a 2021 Dutch biographical drama film directed by Ben Sombogaart.
 The film tells the story of the friendship between Hanneli Goslar and Anne Frank and the story is told from Goslar's perspective.
 The film is based on Memories of Anne Frank: Reflections of a Childhood Friend written by American author Alison Leslie Gold.
 It is the first Dutch cinema film about the life of Anne Frank.
 Aiko Beemsterboer plays the role of Anne Frank and Josephine Arendsen plays the role of Hanneli Goslar.

 The film won the Golden Film award in October 2021 after having sold 100,000 tickets.

+Plot

+The film's plot focuses primarily on the friendship between two girls, Hannah Goslar and Anne Frank, who try to enjoy a carefree childhood in Amsterdam despite the restrictions on their freedom imposed by the Nazis.
+One day, Anne disappears along with her family – supposedly to neutral Switzerland.
+Just a year later, in June 1943, Hannah, her father Hans Goslar, and her sister Gabi are deported to the Bergen-Belsen concentration camp.
+There, in the winter of 1944/45, Hannah and Anne Frank have a surprising encounter.